igpmn/gees/docs-source/model/households-math.md

 ## Household preferences

-The household preferences are described by a time-separable utility function over an infinite life horizon, $t=0,\dots,\infty$.
+The representative household preferences are described by a time-separable utility function over an infinite life horizon, $t=0,\dots,\infty$.
 The period utility function consists of a consumption utility component, $\bU^{ch}_t$, a work disutility component, $\bU^{nh}_t$, and a current wealth (net worth)